camaraproject/Commonalities/documentation/API-design-guidelines.md

 <u>a) OAuth</u><br>

-All APIs must be protected by the OAuth 2.0 Framework.
-All API requests must include an HTTP header called "Authorization" with a valid OAuth access token.
+All APIs must be protected by the OAuth2  Framework.
+All API requests must include an HTTP header called "Authorization" with a valid OAuth2 access token.

 The following controls will be performed on the access token:
 - **Check if the access token is still valid**.
 If it is expired or revoked, the API will return an HTTP 401 (Unauthorized) code.